 An Incomplete Map of the GAN models

 In this short article, we attempt to plot an incomplete map of the GAN-family models.
-We focus on the “basic” GAN models, which are not adapted or modified with any additional features.
+We focus on the training criteria of various GAN models, which are not adapted or modified with any additional features.
 For this reason, the popular GANs like InfoGAN, conditional GAN and auto-encoder GANs are not within the scope of our discussion in this article.
-In addition, we will also review a generalized GAN variant, called GLS-GAN, which unifies both Wasserstein GAN and LS-GAN that constitute the second form of regularized GAN models in literature.
+In particular, we will review a generalized GAN variant, called GLS-GAN, which unifies both Wasserstein GAN and LS-GAN that constitute the second form of regularized GAN models in literature.

 Before we move further, let us take a glance at the map below.

 To plot this map, we need a criterion to draw the boundary between different GAN models.
 While there are many criteria, we classify the GANs into two large classes based on whether the model has “Regularized versus unregularized Modeling Ability” [Goodfellow2014].